nishant1994/pine-script-repo/README.md

 # pine-script-repo
-Pine Script Repository for Trading Indicators and Strategies
+Pine Script Repository for Investing and Trading Indicators and Strategies